getpatchwork/patchwork/UPGRADING.md

     psql -f lib/sql/migration/015-add-patch-tags.sql patchwork
     psql -f lib/sql/grant-all.postgres.sql patchwork

+We highly suggest you move to Django Migrations as support for Django 1.6 (and subsequently manual SQL migrations) will be dropped in an upcoming release.

 ### Update to the new settings infrastructure

 By default, settings are read from `patchwork/settings/production.py`.
 To